 If you or your loved one has suffered from any of these forms of negligent treatment causing you harm, injury, emotional distress/trauma or any other complications, or death due to doctor’s negligence you may be able to file a lawsuit against the hospital or its staff for being negligent and breaching their duty of care towards you.

-This is a very important part of making a hospital negligence claim.
+This is a very important part when filing a lawsuit.
 When you decide to file a lawsuit against a hospital for misdiagnosis, you should be ready to prove that indeed you were negligently treated and you have suffered as a direct result of that.
 This is known as proving Liability and Causation.

 There are four D’s of medical negligence which must be established to prove a case of hospital negligence.
 These are;